 A younger couple may only have to divide up a house, some savings accounts and the beginnings of a retirement plan or investment portfolio (with years to make a financial recovery).
 Older couples no longer have the luxury of time as they get closer to retirement.
 How their property is divided will have a profound impact on when they can retire and the lifestyle they will enjoy during those years.

-The house and other real estate — The home plays a much different role in older divorces than in younger divorces.
+Having a house and other real estate — Owning a home plays a much different role in older divorces than in younger divorces.
 While a spouse may want it as a place to live after the divorce or for the equity (or opportunity for reverse mortgage), there are additional considerations of how the value of the house could affect spend-downs for Medicare later.

 Retirement plans, including 401(k)s and IRAs — You will likely need a qualified domestic relations order (QDRO) to divide the retirement plan and benefits.
 Work through a lawyer to make this division.
 Mistakes or being talked into something by your spouse could result in far fewer distributions and tax penalties.
 Also, make sure you are aware of any loans your spouse may have taken out against the plan, which should be repaid before the plan is divided.